RichToms/mokk/README.md

 If enabled, any request with a JSON body will have the contents printed to the console.
 This feature can be useful when debugging what your application is sending to the mocked API.

+## System API

+Mokk provides an API that can provide you with logs of any captured requests while the server is running.

+The following paths are implemented:

+- `/_mokk/requests`
+- `/_mokk/requests/:id`